 He enjoyed listening and collecting music from classical, jazz and folk through Motown and rock.
 His tastes ranged from Bach, Louis Armstrong, Johnny Cash to The Supremes and The Rolling Stones.

 Lothar will be sorely missing by all those who knew and loved him – may he rest in peace now reunited with his Josephine.

-To send flowers to the family of Lothar Stelter, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Lothar Stelter, please visit Tribute Store